MehdiCHEBBAH/book-analyzer/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the page by modifying `src/app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## API Endpoints

+The application provides three simple API endpoints:

+- `GET /api/hello` - Returns a hello world message with timestamp
+- `GET /api/health` - Health check endpoint with system information
+- `GET /api/status` - Detailed status information including memory usage

 ## Learn More